UiL-OTS-labs/jspsych-cam-rec/README.md

 # jspsych-cam-rec
-Baby observation experiment development
+Online Baby Observation Experiment using [jsPysch](httpL//www.jspsych.org and customised [WebRTC]https://webrtc.org/) video tools

 # Goals
 This project aims to bring baby behavior observation (and scoring) to the web.
 This project contains several folders and many files:

-- Folder 'jspsych' contains a [jsPsych](https://www.jspsych.org) web experiment.
+- Folder `jspsych` contains a [jsPsych](https://www.jspsych.org) web experiment with sparse stimuli.
-- Folder 'webRTC' contains basic code for streaming video.
+- Folder `webrtc` contains basic code for streaming video.
 - Folder 'osweb' contains preliminary (R&D )exports for the experiment, as made with OpenSesame.

 ## webRTC (video)